Getting Started with your Financial Aid

 The loan application process begins in May for the upcoming academic year that begins in the fall.

 Accept Your Loans on LawNet.
-Log into LawNet to accept your loans and view any outstanding documents (MyInfo tab.)
+Log into LawNet to accept your loans and view any outstanding documents (MyInfo tab, select Financial Aid and award year.)
 You should carefully consider the minimum amount needed to meet your educational expenses for the academic year.
-If you wish to adjust your loan amount after you've accepted it on LawNet, you must submit the Loan Adjustment Form and return this form to the Office of Enrollment Services at the law school.
+If you wish to adjust your loan amount after you've accepted it on LawNet, you must submit the Loan Adjustment Form.

 Complete Entrance Counseling.
 Required for first time borrowers at Seton Hall Law.